cston/csharplang/proposals/ref-struct-overloads-expression-trees.md

 ## Proposal

-Update overload resolution to ignore candidate methods with `ref struct` parameters within `Expression` trees.
+Update overload resolution to ignore candidate methods with `ref struct` parameters when binding within `Expression` lambdas.

 [*12.6.4.2 Applicable function member*](https://github.com/dotnet/csharpstandard/blob/standard-v7/standard/expressions.md#12642-applicable-function-member) is updated as follows:

 > - A static method is only applicable if the method group results from a *simple_name* or a *member_access* through a type.
 > - ...
-> - **Within an `Expression`, if any parameters of the candidate method, other than `this`, may have a `ref struct` type, the candidate is not applicable.**
+> - **Within an `Expression`, if any parameters of the candidate method, other than the implicit instance method receiver, may have a `ref struct` type, the candidate is not applicable.**

-*Clarify that `this` refers to the receiver of the instance method, not the first parameter of an extension method?*

 *Does overload resolution run when there is only one overload?
 That is, will we check that one candidate is applicable based on any `ref struct` parameter types?*

 Note that the disqualifying parameter:
 - May be an optional parameter
 - May have a *generic type parameter* type with `allows ref struct` constraint

-*What about method group conversions?
-Are we considering overloads with `ref struct` parameters in those cases?*

 ## Drawbacks